-This table illustrates the movement of total cost from GT17 allowances, to
+10.19 This table illustrates the movement of total cost from GT17 allowances, to actual / forecast and through to GT22 submission and final determination.

-Figure 13 - GNI (UK) total costs and DD allowance post efficiency
+Figure 14 - GNI (UK) total costs and FD allowance post efficiency

-10.21 UR views represent 86% of the amount asked for (76% when forecast Haynestown revenue is included).
-There are notable reductions in areas of controllable opex and in particular repex, as shown in the following two graphs.
-These categories will be subject to further scrutiny and review as part of the final determination.
+UR approvals represent 93% of the amount asked for (83% when forecast Haynestown revenue is included).
+There are notable reductions in areas of controllable opex and in particular repex, as shown in the following graphs.